flakjacket95/cyberstakes_2020/misc/uno_reverse/README.md

 6. Least of all, we only have 64 bytes to fit in our shellcode.

 To gloss over a sizable period of testing, I discovered the additional three helpful properties:
-1. Since our code is called from a register `call rax`, we know the address of the shellcode is in eax when we begin execution.
+1. Since our code is called from a register `call rax`, we know the address of the shellcode is in rax when we begin execution.
 2. Similar to the above, when our shellcode executes, we also know that the return address is in `rsp`.
 Which will assist us in returning properly.
 3. The program output was the shellcode provided, and was read from memory after execution.